fe-fe0-OMteam/react_phone-catalog/README.md

     - Create `getHotPriceProducts` method fetching products with discount from API sorted by absolute discount value (not percentage given in API)
     - For now do all the filtering and sorting on client side
-    - Create `ProductCard` component to use it everywhere and add `data-cy="cardsContainer"` attribute to the container of these elements
+    - Create `CartEntry` component to use it everywhere and add `data-cy="cardsContainer"` attribute to the container of these elements
     - Add ability to use `<` and `>` buttons to scroll products.
 1. Add `Brand new` block using `ProductsSlider`
     - Create `getBrandNewProducts` method fetching products without a discount from the API starting from the most expensive